 18. Battlefield 2(2005)

 Battlefield 2 was the follow-up game after Vietnam, and it came out in June 2005.
-It was a classic Pc game back in the day, almost had heard about it.
+It was a classic Pc game back in the day; I had almost heard about it.
 The storyline of this game is based on a fictional war between Russia, the Middle East, Europe, the US, and China.
 It was based on Battlefield Vietnam, which gave players access to Tanks, Jets, Heavy Armored Vehicles, and Anti-Aircrafts.

 Although specific features of the game were Battlefield Vietnam-like, it bought many new things to the table, such as Squad options.
-You could team up with a few players and work together as a team to get the job done.
-Squads are a pretty common thing in Battlefield games nowadays, but this was the first game to introduce this unique feature.
-At that time, it was a brand new approach to gameplay, and people went nuts over it.
+You could collaborate with a few players to complete the job.
+Nowadays, squads are standard in Battlefield games, but this was the first game to introduce this unique feature.
+At that time, it was a brand-new approach to gameplay, and people went nuts over it.

 Players could also choose a team Commander who would call the shots about the attack and could call in supplies, vehicles, and artillery strikes.
-The commander could order each squad, so players often choose a higher-ranking player for the job.
+The commander could order each squad, so players often choose a higher-ranking player.
 This was also a new feature that changed the game.
 Do you know the stats system that ranks each player?
 This system was also introduced in Battlefield 2.

-Players could warn badges, ribbons, and medals all from their in-game performance, and unlock several cool features by ranking their accounts.
+Players could warn badges, ribbons, and medals from their in-game performance and unlock several cool features by ranking their accounts.
 This was the game that revolutionized the team play experience of the entire franchise.

 19. Battlefield Vietnam (2004)

 Battlefield Vietnam was also the first game to have a 3-D map, a feature we now take for granted in all battlefield games.
-This helped players a lot as they could now see which points were controlled by which team.
+This helped players as they could now see which team controlled points.
 It was also the first game in the series to be able to airlift vehicles while players were still in the cars, but this feature was removed in the later generations.

-To keep details about the War straight, the American team was given massive warfare vehicles such as helicopters, bomb-planes & tanks.
+The American team was given massive warfare vehicles such as helicopters, bomb planes& tanks to keep details about the War straight.
 In contrast, the Vietnamese squad got anti-vehicle weapons to fight off American cars.
 They also had access to a vast network of tunnels that the Vietnamese used during the War.
 This kept the storyline very close to the actual War.

 20. Battlefield 1942 (2002)

-“Battlefield 1942” was the first game to come out of the legendary franchise and the most important one in this list.
+“Battlefield 1942” was the first game out of the legendary franchise and the most important one on this list.
 The game was first released for PCs.

-The principle was pretty basic but combined with the class system that allowed players to choose their roles, they wanted to play, and this game was a HIT!
+The principle was pretty basic, but combined with the class system that allowed players to choose the roles they wanted to play, this game was a HIT!
 Everyone loved it as each player did what they liked the most while still working as a team.

-As I mentioned earlier, this is a crucial game in the series as the other Battlefield games in the franchise that came later were all based on this (“Battlefield 1942”).
+As I mentioned, this is a crucial game in the series, as the other Battlefield games in the franchise that came later were all based on this (“Battlefield 1942”).

-The game was such a success that EA DICE later went on to making two expansion packs for Battlefield 1942Battlefield 1942: The Road to Rome & Battlefield 1942: Secret Weapons of WWII.
+The game was so successful that EA DICE later made two expansion packs for Battlefield 1942Battlefield 1942: The Road to Rome & Battlefield 1942: Secret Weapons of WWII.

 Final Thought

-In conclusion, if I were to pick one of the following games as my favorite, I would pick Battlefield 4.
-At the end of the gaming review, I would like to recommend you to play Marvel Games For Android if you are away from your PC.
+In conclusion, if I pick one of the following games as my favorite, I would pick Battlefield 4.
+At the end of the gaming review, I recommend you play Marvel Games For Android if you are away from your PC.
 It will give you some flavor.

 Well, I can back up my claim.
 It had a fantastic multiplayer mode and featured the best gunplay experience ever in the entire franchise.
-The battles were crazy and even let players shoot down huge buildings!
+The battles were challenging and even let players shoot down huge buildings!
 It was just the whole package!
-The little details combined with the magic of the Frostbite 3 engine, it was a fantastic experience!
+The little details combined with the magic of the Frostbite 3 engine it was a fantastic experience!